CalyxOS/calyxos.org/pages/get/index.md

 To download the <strong>Calyx<span>OS</span></strong> firmware, follow the link for your device name.
 Next, see the [[installation instructions => install]].

+[[CalyxOS updates => system-updates]] are delivered over-the-air automatically, without any manual intervention needed.
+However, if you'd like to manually update your CalyxOS install, see [[OTA => ota]]

 Optional: To verify the *SHA256* digest, run the command `sha256sum FILENAME_OF_DOWNLOAD` and compare the result with the value in the table below.

 <br />